-The outer planets are giant worlds with thick outer layers of gas.
+The outer planets — Jupiter, Saturn, Uranus and Neptune— are giant worlds with thick outer layers of gas.
 Nearly all their mass is made up of hydrogen and helium, giving them compositions like that of the sun.
 Beneath these outer layers, they have no solid surfaces — the pressure from their thick atmospheres liquefy their insides, although they might have rocky cores.
 Rings of dust, rock, and ice encircle all these giants, with Saturn's being the most famous.

-Astronomers had long suspected that a band of icy material known as the Kuiper belt existed past the orbit of Neptune extending from about 30 to 55 times the distance of Earth to the sun, and from the last decade of the 20th century up to now, they have found more than a thousand of such objects.
-Scientists estimate the Kuiper belt is likely home to hundreds of thousands of icy bodies larger than 60 miles (100 km) wide, as well as an estimated trillion or more comets.
+Astronomers had long suspected that a band of icy material known as the Kuiper Belt existed past the orbit of Neptune extending from about 30 to 55 times the distance of Earth to the sun, and from the last decade of the 20th century up to now, they have found more than a thousand of such objects.
+Scientists estimate the Kuiper Belt is likely home to hundreds of thousands of icy bodies larger than 60 miles (100 km) wide, as well as an estimated trillion or more comets.

-Pluto is now considered a dwarf planet dwelling in the Kuiper belt.
+Pluto, now considered a dwarf planet, dwells in the Kuiper Belt.
 It is not alone — recent additions include Makemake, Haumea and Eris.
-Another object dubbed Sedna, which is about three-fourths the size of Pluto, might be the first dwarf planet discovered in the Oort cloud.
+Another Kuiper Belt object dubbed Quaoar is probably massive enough to be considered a dwarf planet, but it has not been classified as such yet.Sedna, which is about three-fourths the size of Pluto, is the first dwarf planet discovered in the Oort Cloud.

 Additional reporting by Nola Taylor Redd, Space.com Contributor